yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 ---
 layout: post
-title: "Mapmaking using D3: Tips and Common Pitfalls"
+title: "Mapmaking with D3: Tips and Common Pitfalls"
 date: 2019-08-24
-category: "Notes"
+category: "Technical"
 ---

 This post is a collection of common problems people will encounter while making maps using D3, and my advice for how to deal with them.
+I plan to make regular updates/corrections as my understanding improves.

 ### Large GeoJSON Files